dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 >>> chocolate sauce, chocolate syrup: 2.39%
 >>> bakery, bakeshop, bakehouse: 1.48%
 ```
-The predictions looks good.
+The predictions looks fine.
 Looks like the model is doing it's job.

 Now let's benchmark the inference latency.